ProbStub/BeautifulPortfolioTools/README.md

 Since then, I have picked up Python and like to put my investment tools on more solid grounds.
 Use at your own risk—no investment advice.

+Importantly each tool performs one activity only (e.g., load data, compute future returns, compute weights, etc.), Combining each tool with UNIX pipes should allow for more complex portfolio construction tasks.
+If this is not immediately appealing, you may always run the "main"" tool and specify tasks with command line flags and options (or eventually interactive UI).

 ## How to run
 Presently the refactoring is focused on the data load and portfolio construction logic.
 You will need access to Kubernetes (either local minikube or at your preferred cloud provider)